Calamosaurus: Possible second specimen

 In the same work, Lydekker provisionally assigned the right tibia NHMUK R.186, which was discovered by William D. Fox in 1865 or 1866, to Calamosaurus; this specimen was later identified as being a basal or nonspecific coelurosaur, possibly a compsognathid, and has more recently been referred to the clade Ornithomimosauria.
 Darren Naish noted in 2011 that there is "no firm basis" for the assignment of NHMUK R.186 to Calamosaurus.

 Classification

 The initial mistake made by Lydekker has led to immense confusion regarding the validity of Calamosaurus.
 Many authors have regarded it as a junior synonym of Calamospondylus, despite the lack of overlapping material.
 Beyond that, it was subsequently regarded by Lydekker as a synonym of Aristosuchus.
 Some authors have opted to relegate Calamosaurus to the status of a nomen dubium due to its fragmentary condition and ambiguous taxonomy, although this view is not universal.
 In 2011, Darren Naish supported the validity of the genus, and noted similarities with the Chinese taxon Dilong paradoxus that are indicative of a basal position within Tyrannosauroidea, though did caution against the assignment of further remains to the genus considering its fragmentary state.
+A paper from 2026 tentatively identified C. foxi as a basal alvarezsauroid.